 SUB-ELEMENT DEFINITION ASSUMPTIONS PTO Adjustment Factor Accounts for additional time that must be covered over the course of a year by other staff, thereby representing additional direct care staff time per unit.
 Annual time related paid vacation, holiday, and sick time.
 Annual training and/or conference time expected to be incurred by direct care staff and supervisors.
 Increased for an estimate that considers the amount of one-time training/onboarding and the frequency of this type of training time that can be attributable to employee turnover.
 Varies by provider type.
 Appendix B provides the PTO and training assumptions by provider type.
 Assumptions included in the IRM were reviewed with stakeholders.
 Supervisor Time For the services included in this analysis, staff providing services to individuals require supervision.
 Supervisors, commonly referred to as front line supervisors, are typically more experienced or higher credentialed provider types responsible for the direct oversight and supervision of those employees that are directly providing the services to individuals.
 Supervision of direct care staff does not result in a separate billable unit of service.
 Some providers may not have second-line supervisors while other organizations may operate a two-tiered supervision approach to support direct care staff directly providing services.
 Supervisor responsibilities may vary, but primarily are providing direct supervising, hiring, training and discipline of the direct care staff, whose primary responsibilities are providing services.
 Supervisor responsibilities may also include program planning and evaluation, advocacy, working with families, and working with community members.
 Supervisor time is determined through application of a "span of control" assumption, which is a measure of how many clinical staff a supervisor can supervise For in-home services, a supervisor span of control assumption of 1:10 was used, meaning that on average, every 10 hours of clinical staff time will require one hour of a supervisor's time.
 The span of control included in the rate models is inclusive of both first- and second- line supervisory staff.
 Assumptions included in the IRM were reviewed with stakeholders.
 Holiday Adjustment Factor For certain services, such as residential services that are staffed using a 24/7 staffing model, there is an expectation that that the "typical" staffing model should include some incremental payment for holiday pay.
 Holiday pay - a "time and a half" assumption is applied to the underlying average hourly wage for staff for the applicable time.
 Residential services - "time and a half" assumption is applied to 2.7% of the total PTO-adjusted time required for the services, which is based on an assumed 10 federal holidays per year.
 Assumptions included in the IRM were reviewed with stakeholders.
-Caseload Size Used when the expected costs of services are more reasonably determined on a monthly basis, with resulting accumulated monthly expenses converted to a service unit value based on assumptions related to the average number of individuals served and/or units provided during the month.
-CCMA services assume an average caseload size of 35, which was supported by stakeholder feedback during the first stakeholder meeting.
-Assumptions included in the IRM were reviewed with stakeholders.
+Caseload Size Used when the expected costs of services are more reasonably determined on a monthly basis, with resulting accumulated monthly expenses converted to a service unit value based on assumptions related to the average number of individuals served and/or units provided during the month. stakeholder meeting.